Shifang: Economy

 Prior to the 2008 earthquake, Shifang had a GDP of 12.7 billion RMB.
-It was reckoned one of the "100 Small and Medium-Sized Chinese Cities Most Rewarding to Investment" (全国最具投资潜力中小城市百强) and had been rated the second-best county for growth in Sichuan every year since 1995.
+It was reckoned one of the "100 Small and Medium-Sized Chinese Cities Most Rewarding to Investment" (全国最具投资潜力中小城市百强) and had been rated the second-best county for growth in Sichuan every year since 1995.It was considered one of the "100 Small and Medium-Sized Chinese Cities Most Rewarding to Investment" and had been ranked as the second-fastest growing county in Sichuan Province every year since 1995.

+The local economy was primarily driven by manufacturing, agriculture, and chemical industries, with a strong focus on phosphorus-based products and related industrial development.
+Shifang also benefited from its strategic location within the Chengdu economic zone, which facilitated trade and investment.
+Infrastructure development and government policies aimed at attracting foreign investment further contributed to its rapid economic growth prior to the earthquake.

 Its status as the "Pearl of Western Sichuan" had been built on its natural resources and productions.
 It was called "Phosphorite City" (磷矿城) from its rich veins of phosphate rock and associated chemical industry and the "Hometown of Chinese Mineral Water" (中国矿泉水之乡) from its natural springs.
 For over 400 years, the Chengdu plain has been a center of China's tobacco cultivation, with Shifang's produce reckoned among the best.
 At a time when most of China took tobacco in the form of snuff, the people of Sichuan were rolling it into a form of cigar.
 Shifang's were given as tribute to the Guangxu Emperor during the Qing and to Mao Zedong and other Communist leaders in the 1950s, earning the town the nickname of the "Hometown of the Chinese Cigar" (中国雪茄之乡).